luk400/vim-jukit/README.md

     - remote control needs to be enabled in kitty config (i.e. put `allow_remote_control yes` in your kitty.conf), or alternatively you can also always start kitty using `kitty -o allow_remote_control=yes`
     - ImageMagick for displaying plots in the terminal must be installed (install using e.g. `sudo apt-get install imagemagick`)
     - If you're using neovim with kitty, you need to launch kitty with the ``--listen-on`` option and specify an address to listen on ([more information](https://sw.kovidgoyal.net/kitty/invocation.html)).
 Furthermore, if you want to have different kitty instances simultaneously using this plugin and sending code to split windows, different addresses will need to be specified.
 One possible way to do this on linux machines is by simply always starting kitty with e.g. `kitty --listen-on=unix:@"$(date +%s%N)"`, which will make sure different kitty instances are launched with different, abstract sockets to listen on.
 On MacOS it should work using e.g. `kitty --listen-on=/tmp/kitty_"$(date +%s%N)"`.
 If you want, you can then simply specify an alias (i.e. put `alias jukit_kitty="kitty --listen-on=unix:@"$(date +%s%N)" -o allow_remote_control=yes"` in your .bashrc/.zshrc) which you can use to always start kitty with the necessary arguments.
+* iTerm2+tmux:
+    - currently only tested using iTerm2 Build 3.4.15 + tmux version 3.2a
 * to use the `jukit#convert#save_nb_to_file()` function (see function mappings below), make sure `jupyter` is installed in your environment.

 ### Installation